Picky Eating and Autism

 - Consider juicing to get your child needed nutrients.

 - Get rid of the junk food.

 - If a child’s body has been moving for at least 15 minutes before eating you will have a better success rate with eating.
 Jumping on the trampoline and swinging are examples of good movement.

 - Small Amounts on Plate at a Time

 - Put one thing on the plate at a time, so not to visually over-stimulate the child.
 Add more as tolerated.
-Keep in mind that sometimes we need to break down the steps even further.
+Keep in mind that sometimes we need to break down the steps even further to help children with autism overcome issues related to picky eating.
 A feeding therapist can help with this.